iron-fish/website/blog/2023-03-03-community-retrospective.md

 Collaborating on creative work helps give cohesion to growing communities.
 Whether it's a meme or artwork, the energy you've brought to the project has lit up our Discord and given a boost to the team.

+## Learning
-But most of all, the work you've produced shows that you get it.
+But most of all, the work you've produced shows that you _get it_.
 With you, we're on a mission to truly encrypt crypto, to make digital transactions safer and easier to access.

 ![](/img/blog/community-retrospective/Explainers.png)
 ###### **Credits, from L-R: 1) Shelest_artem#5297 2) Mary75#0325**

+## Humor
 And then there's of course the humor.
 At tense moments, when we're sprinting to meet a deadline or to address a bug, memes and tongue-in-cheek images have made us laugh.

 ![](/img/blog/community-retrospective/Row1.png)